uvezio/pf_project/README.md

 └── ...
 ```

-After running the three executables, new directories are generated, which contain the three phases outputs (see [Input/Output and File Formats](#inputoutput-and-file-formats)).
+After running the three executables, new directories are generated, which contain the outputs of the three phases (see [Input/Output and File Formats](#inputoutput-and-file-formats)).

 ```text
 pf_project/